 Adjust an oven rack towards the lower third of the oven.
 Preheat the oven to 300°F (150°C).

-Place the seasoned pork in the pot with the fattiest side facing up.
-Squeeze the oranges over the pork and place them around it.
-Scatter the onion, garlic, cinnamon stick, and bay leaf around the pork.
+Season the pork on all sides with the salt and pepper, and then place it into the pot with the fattiest side facing up.
+Squeeze the oranges over the pork.
+Scatter the squeezed orange halves, onion, garlic, cinnamon stick, and bay leaf around the pork.

+Bake the pork: Drizzle the remaining two tablespoons of oil over everything.
 Cover the pot with its lid and slowly bake in the oven until the pork is fork tender, 3 to 3 ½ hours.

-Transfer the pork to a cutting board and cool until you can handle it.
+Pull the pork: Transfer the pork to a cutting board and cool until you can handle it.
 Pull the pork with forks or your fingers.
 Depending on your preference, you can separate the meat into larger chunks or smaller shreds.
+Discard the bone (if there is one), any connective tissue, and larger clumps of fat.
+I like leaving a few smaller bits of fat.

+Broil the pork: Set an oven rack 4 to 5 inches below the broiler and preheat it.
 Slide the pork underneath and broil until the pork crisps and caramelizes, 2 to 5 minutes.
 As you broil, stir once or twice, and keep a close eye on them, as they can burn or smoke quickly.

 Serve carnitas in tacos, burritos, salads, rice, or with your favorite sides.